ScienceZoneUK/science-zone-uk/python_pit/wk12/README.md

 You learned how to:
 - Make and use functions
 - Build a text-based alarm clock
+- Use your computer’s real clock
 - Create a horse racing game
-- Control your game with a button!
+- Control it with the keyboard